pebble-dev/developer.rebble.io/source/tutorials/watchface-tutorial/part5.md

 ## Conclusion

-Now our watchface shows the watch's remaining battery level!
-It's discreet, but very useful.
+Now our watchface shows the watch's connection status, which is useful if the user goes out of range of their phone or might want to be aware notifications might not come through when disconnected.

 As usual, you can compare your code to the example code provided below.